Connor218/hippocrates/README.md

 * **Junior Salamanca** - [jsalamanca23](https://github.com/jsalamanca23)

 ## Acknowledgements
-A huge thank you to Jerome and TA's Amber, Sasha, and Ricky of UC Berkekely Extension Coding Bootcamp for the guidance and mentorship.
+A huge thank you to Jerome and TA's Amber, Sasha, and Ricky of UC Berkekely Coding Bootcamp for the guidance and mentorship.